A — Anxiety: A Nervous System Perspective | The A–Z of Stress & Anxiety

 This is not passivity.
 It is sequencing.
 Stabilisation precedes change.
 Understanding precedes effort.

 In my own work, both personally and professionally, I have found that anxiety softens when the system begins to feel safer, not when it is argued with.
-Safety here does not mean comfort at all costs.
-It means sufficient regulation for clarity to return.

 From that position, change becomes possible.
 Not forced, but supported.